 (You’ll need to enter some basic information about your agency for us to generate the plan for you.)

-Once you know how many clients you need to be contacting each month, how do you decide which customers to contact and when?
+Once you know how many clients you need to contact each month, how do you decide which customers to contact and when?

 To get through your whole book of business in a specific amount of time, here are some ways you can ensure nobody will slip through the cracks:

-Another way to make sure nobody slips through the cracks is to organize your lists by their birthdays.
-You can use your lists now to contact people at a time near their birthday to make sure you reach out to everyone.
+You can use these lists to contact people at a time near their birthday to make sure you reach out to everyone.

 Segmenting Your Customers